Saibo-creator/Awesome-LLM-Constrained-Decoding/README.md

 # Awesome-LLM-Constrained-Decoding

+> Towards reliable, controllable and more efficient generation with Large Language Models (LLMs)

 A curated list of papers related to constrained decoding of LLM, along with their relevant code and resources.